 We traveled to Durham, North Caroline, for a State of the Science Summit™ on Gastrointestinal Malignancies, where faculty shared key updates from the 2019 Gastrointestinal Symposium.

 We traveled to Chicago, Illinois, for a State of the Science Summit™ on Breast Cancer, where faculty provided a comprehensive look into present and potentially future standards of care in early-stage and advanced breast cancer subtypes.

 We traveled to Washington, D.C., for a State of the Science Summit™ on Gastrointestinal Cancer, which focused on the clinically diverse and steadily expanding therapeutic armamentariums for patients with gastrointestinal malignancies.

 We traveled to Kansas City, Missouri, for a State of the Science Summit™ on Hematologic Malignancies, which provided a comprehensive snapshot of the pivotal data that were presented at the 2018 ASH Annual Meeting.

 Mario M. Leitao Jr, MD, FACOG, FACS, and Dmitriy Zamarin, MD, PhD, of Memorial Sloan Kettering Cancer Center, discuss two common clinical scenarios faced in practice, and the data to support their approaches.

-We headed to Newport Beach, California, for a State of the Science Summit on Gastrointestinal Cancers, which focused on the evolving paradigms of colorectal cancer, pancreatic cancer, neuroendocrine tumors, gastric cancer, and hepatocellular carcinoma.
+We traveled to Houston, Texas, for a State of the Science Summit™ on Gastrointestinal Cancer, which focused on the rapidly evolving landscapes of colorectal cancer, gastric/GEJ cancer, pancreatic cancer, neuroendocrine tumors, and hepatocellular carcinoma.